Thayallan-S/noize/README.md

 # Noize

-Project proudly developed during MLH Local Hack Day December 1, 2018 at UTSC.
+Project proudly developed during MLH Hack Day at the University of Toronto.

 ## Description